Teaching With Picture Directions

 One of the biggest benefits picture directions offer young learners is that they serve as a reminder.
 Especially at the beginning of the year, kindergarten students have very limited reading abilities.
 We can’t make a list of supplies they need or what they need to do in order to complete their work, simply because it wouldn’t have any meaning to them.
 This is where my Visual Picture Cards resource comes in!

-On each of my visual cards, I include a both a picture and words that clearly communicates expectations.
+On each of my visual cards, I include both a picture and words that clearly communicate expectations.
 For example, on a card that reminds students to color their work with crayons before turning it in, I have a picture of a crayon.
 If a card says to write names on the top of your paper, I include a picture of a paper with the name already written and an arrow pointing to the name.
+They are all very manageable tasks.
 With visual picture cards, even our young learners who can’t yet read will get reminders of what they are supposed to do.
+This also has potential to expand new vocabulary for the whole class if the cards offer new information on a new word or two, if they have not learned yet.
+It also incorporates physical activities into their daily routines.
+Sometimes visual directions just work better for some children in the classroom community.

 Perhaps my favorite benefit of using picture directions for young learners is how much independence they foster within my classroom.
 In a typical kindergarten classroom, students ask a lot of questions about what they are supposed to be doing.
 However, with visual picture cards, they no longer need to ask questions like, “Can I color my work when I am finished writing?”
 Instead, students can look at the visual picture cards pocket chart and see for themselves what you expect them to do.

 Similarly, students can look at the visual picture cards and see if it is an appropriate time to go to the restroom, talk to a friend, and more.
-When using these visuals, students can look to the chart for answers, rather than looking to us.
+When using these visuals, students can look at the chart for answers, rather than looking at us.

-Overall, picture directions are a great tool to use with our young learners.
-They have many benefits because students can understand them, even if they aren’t yet reading.
-Through use of picture cards, students build independence in our classrooms.
-Picture cards remind them of what to do without losing the structure and expectations that we have put in place.
+Overall, picture directions are a great tool to use with our little learners in early childhood education.
+They have many benefits because students can understand them better, even if they aren’t yet reading, and can't always remember clear instructions from verbal directions the first time they hear them.
+Picture cards can grab a child's attention and remind them of what to do without losing the structure and expectations that we have put in place.
+A key factor here is that they students build independence in our classrooms which is a helpful basic life skill in and outside of the classroom in the future.